ronak111091/TV-Guide/Project2/readme.md

 I have also used the revealing module design pattern to better structure the code. check discover.js and movies.js

--future work
+-Future work:
-I intend to continue working on the app as a side project and finish the TV show features and may be add new functionalities like search  actors.
+I intend to continue working on the app and finish the TV show functionalities